grgdll/OLTraj_examples/README.md

 Finally, to start the jupyter notebook type this command from the top directory of the cloned repository (i.e., OLTraj_examples-main): `jupyter notebook 1_Plot_traj/Source/OLTraj_eg_1.ipynb`.
 You will then be able to run the jupyter notebook and see the plotted Lagrangian trajectories along the cruise track.

-We have kept the length of the cruise short to minimise the number of OLTraj files you need to download.
-However, you can also generate your own cruise track file, download the relative OLTraj files, and plot all the Lagrangian trajectories that you want.
+To minimise the number of OLTraj files you need to download, we have kept the length of the cruise track short.
+However, you can also generate your own cruise-track file, download the relative OLTraj files, and plot all the Lagrangian trajectories that you want.